AirPods Pro Black Friday Deal 2021: Cheapest Price Today | The Manual

 We’ve spotted an amazing AirPods Pro Black Friday deal that’s sure to be the ideal fit for anyone looking to upgrade their existing earphones.
-Right now, at Walmart, you can buy the Apple AirPods Pro for just $159 saving you $38 on the usual price — the cheapest we’ve ever seen them.
+Right now, you can buy the Apple AirPods Pro for just $179 at Amazon, saving you $79 on the usual price.
 This is a great deal for some of the best earbuds out there courtesy of Apple.
 It brings them down in price much closer to regular AirPods.
 Here’s everything you need to know about why you need these earphones.

 Why Buy: